JetBrains/resharper-cyclomatic-complexity/README.md

 # Cyclomatic complexity plugin for ReSharper

 This is a ReSharper plugin that measures [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) as you type.
 If the complexity of a method, function or property exceeds a configurable threshold, the method, function or property is marked with a warning highlight ("squiggly").
-It supports ReSharper 9.1, and calculates cyclomatic complexity for C#, VB, JavaScript, TypeScript and C++.
+Supported languages are C#, VB, JavaScript, TypeScript and C++.

 It can be installed by going to **ReSharper &rarr; Extensions Manager** and searching for "Cyclomatic Complexity".